-Gingerly, I scooted back onto the planks, careful of not getting splinters from the ancient wood and pulled my feet from the water.
+Gingerly, I scooted back onto the planks, careful to avoid splinters from the ancient wood, and pulled my feet from the water.

 “For the first sixteen years of my life, I was boring old Adrian Tuscano, son of elderly Millen Tuscano.
 My mother was as mysterious as my family.
-A month ago, Uncle Dylan flew us all to Sicily on his private jet.
+A month ago, Uncle Dylan flew us all to Sicily on his private plane.
 I go into the same church Papi went into when he was my age, slip into a ridiculous baptism gown, and go to the fountain.
 I go into the water boring, old Adrian Tuscano, and emerge and suddenly I’m Count Adrian Joseph Victor Tuscano II.
-Papi takes me back to the hotel in stunned silence, and informs me that he is not my real father!
-My real parents died in a San Francisco earthquake when I was a toddler!”
+Papi takes me back to the hotel with me in stunned silence, and informs me that he is not my real father!
+My real parents were run over and killed in front of the Cecil Hotel in Los Angeles when I was a toddler!”

 By now my voice was growing more hysterical.
 Uncle Theodore continued to sit beside me in silence.

-“The man whom I always assumed was my real father is in fact my great uncle, and the two of us have a royal title!
+“The man whom I always assumed was my real father is, in fact, my great uncle, and the two of us have a royal title!
 A royal title!”
 I screeched, my shoulders heaving.
 “Which I don’t understand.
-How come the two of us have titles but you, and Uncle Dylan and Dr. Francis do not!
-Are the three of you blood related to us?”
+How come the two of us have titles but you, Uncle Dylan, and Dr. Francis do not?
+Are the three of you blood-related to us?”

-“We’re blood related,” he reassured with a smile.
+“We’re blood-related,” he reassured with a smile.
 “If you return home, the six of us will be glad to tell you our story.
 Did you know my mother wrote down our story as well?
-She was once a school teacher, and actually wrote down her version of the story in third person, which we found upon her passing.
+She was once a school teacher and actually wrote down her version of the story in the third person, which we found upon her passing.
 We had no idea.”

-I absentmindedly wiped my face, and handed the cloth back to my uncle.
+I absentmindedly wiped my face and returned the cloth to my uncle.

 “Why would she do that?”
 I asked.

-“Well,” Uncle Theodore shrugged, and slipped the handkerchief back in his trouser pockets.
-“Her and father were older than I when Millen adopted you.
+“Well,” Uncle Theodore shrugged and slipped the handkerchief back into his trouser pockets.
+“Mother and father were quite elderly when Millen adopted you.
 We assumed that she wanted all of us, especially you, to know her version of the story.
-Why she wrote it down in third person is a mystery.”
+Why she wrote it down in the third person is a mystery.”

-I slipped my shoes on over my damp socks, and tied the laces, and continued.
+I slipped my shoes on over my socks, tied the laces, and continued.

-A slight chuckle escaped his lips, as we made our way up the winding path to his waiting car.
+A slight chuckle escaped his lips, as we retraced the winding path to his car.

 “In my day, the trolley would drop you off where my Cadillac is parked now.”

-He paused, and turned to stare back at the still water, as if he were saying a final goodbye.
+He paused and turned back to the water as if he were saying a final goodbye.

 “I sure do miss this place when it was an amusement park.
-My brothers and I had fun every summer up until the year we moved to Ireland.”
+My brothers and I visited every summer until the year we moved to Ireland.”

 “You lived in Ireland?”
 My mouth dropped in disbelief.

-“My dear, we all lived there, including my parents from about nineteen-twenty, until the early nineteen-fifties.
-We returned home to Sherman a changed family, both inside and out, and immediately were reunited with Conrad and Benjamin.
-Despite the fact that we were all thirty years older, Conrad immediately recognized us, and invited us to live with him, instead of the Sherman Hotel where we had taken up residence.”
+“My dear, we all lived there, including my parents from about 1920, until the early 1950s.
+We returned home to Sherwood a changed family, both inside and out, and immediately were reunited with Conrad and Benjamin.
+Although we were all thirty years older, Conrad immediately recognized us, and invited us to live with him, instead of the Sherwood Hotel where we'd taken up residence.”

 I paused with my uncle on the trail.
 I could feel the tall grass grazing against my elbows.
-I have never in my life had a chigger bite, but I knew Uncle Theodore had bathed his legs in calamine lotion before coming to fetch me.
-I could smell the powerful aroma.
-My uncle looked me dead in the eyes, and winked.
+I'd never in my life experienced a chigger bite, but I knew Uncle Theodore bathed his legs in calamine lotion before coming to fetch me.
+The powerful aroma tickled my nose, and I stifled a sneeze.
+My uncle looked me dead in the eyes and winked.

-“You were a baby living in San Francisco when we moved back to Sherman,” he said, studying my face for a reaction.
-“We didn’t know you existed at the time.
-Looking back on it, we thanked God we decided to move back to Sherman and Conrad was nice enough to invite us to live with him.”
+“You were a baby living with your parents at the Cecil Hotel when we moved back to Sherwood,” he said, studying my face for a reaction.
+“My brothers didn’t know you existed at the time.
+Looking back on it, we thanked God we decided to move back to Sherwood and Conrad was nice enough to invite us to live with him.”

-Uncle Theodore spun around and continued his descent up the hill.
+Uncle Theodore spun around and continued his ascent up the hill.

 “But, but,” I continued, my mind racing a mile a minute.
-“Conrad told me he moved into his great nephew’s house after George married Isabella.”
+“Conrad told me he moved into his great nephew’s house after the man married Isabella.”

 “That is true,” my uncle continued, as we spotted his Cadillac emerging in the distance.
 “The house we currently live in was Conrad’s old house.
-When George married, and started to have children with Isabella, Conrad wished to be with his nephew, as well as Benjamin.
+When George married and started to have children with Isabella, Conrad wished to be with his nephew, to help care for them.
 He signed the house over to me and my brothers.
 My parents lived upstairs in the attic bedrooms.”

-I closed my eyes and vaguely remembered them.
+I closed my eyes and vaguely remembered my grandparents.
 Catrina would sit me on her lap, and brush my hair, as I watched Saturday Morning Cartoons.
-She smelled heavenly like, lilac flowers, and rosewater soap.
+She smelled heavenly like lilac flowers, and rosewater soap.
 I don’t recall much of her husband, Frank, except he would sit at the kitchen table with my uncles and snap beans.
-We grew our own food, and after school I would come home from kindergarten to find them talking at the large table.
+We grew our own food, and after school, I would come home from kindergarten to find them talking at the large table.

-One day, I woke-up, and he wasn’t there.
-I couldn’t have been more than five-years-old, A few days later, Papi dressed me in a itchy suit, and we went to a large outdoor park with rows and rows of stones.
-Years later, I learned Frank had died, and we attended his funeral.
-Catrina passed away in her sleep about two years after, and I was old enough then to realize that they were buried in what was called a mausoleum.
-It seems several people I was related to were entombed in this tiny house in the middle of the cemetery.
+One day, I woke up, and he wasn’t there.
+I couldn’t have been more than five years old, A few days later, Papi dressed me in an itchy suit, and we went to a large outdoor park with rows and rows of stones.
+Years later, I learned Frank died, and we attended his funeral.
+Catrina passed away in her sleep about two years later, and I was old enough then to realize they were buried in what was called a mausoleum.
+It seems several people I am related to are entombed in this tiny house in the middle of the cemetery.